Zulaikha1207/Data-ML-model-versoining-with-DVC/README.md

+# Iterative tools for Data Scientists

+This repo covers the [Iterative.ai course](https://learn.iterative.ai/).
+The aim of the corse is to learn how to create flexible and effective pipeline to get machine learning projects into production efficiently and reproducible.

-# Creating structure in data projects
+## Creating structure in data projects

 When starting data projects, we generally follow an ad-hoc workflow for conducting projects.
 We probably begin with local Python or R notebooks and train models on a local machine.
 For small projects, this works well: there is little overhead to worry about, and we can iterate quickly.